-Living rooms, bathrooms, and even stairs get a step up with handpainted blue and white tile, reminiscent of iconic delft designs.
+Living rooms, bathrooms, and even stairs get a step up with handpainted blue and white tile.

 Handpainted blue and white tiles don’t have to be elaborate.
 Today’s tiles feature bold graphic patterns that look especially good as floor tile.

-Much like blue and white, stripes will never go out of style.
-This striped chevron floor tile feels both exotic and modern adds fresh flair poolside, making waves with every stride.
+Much like blue and white, stripes will never go out of style and it just takes two different colors to make a stripe--as shown in the cafe below!
 Our glazed thin Brick's rustic surface texture can also add a vintage-inspired element.